 Over the years, Shahrad has developed a dedicated spiritual practice, which includes Kundalini Yoga and Mindfulness Meditation.
 Shahrad obtained his Kundalini Yoga Teacher Certification in 2011 and continues to build on his passion for spiritual nourishment and self-development.
 Shahrad also enjoys long-distance running and singing.

-Adam Riley is the co-chair of Outreach and Engagement and is also the leader of the Wine Cluster for YALA.
-Adam works as the Western Region Manager for Myomo, Inc., where he spends his time with medical distributors and hospitals.
+Adam Riley is co-chair of newcomers outreach and engagement and is also the leader of the Wine Cluster.
+Adam works as the western region manager for Myomo, Inc., where he spends his time with medical distributors and hospitals.
 Myomo ("My Own Motion") manufactures a robotic arm brace for patients with paralysis.
 Adam enjoys speaking to patient support groups about the benefits of neuroplasticity, the brain's ability to rewire itself after injury.

-Adam has also volunteered on the board of the Young Leadership Division at the Orange County Jewish Federation, helped start JewGlue, a group for young Jews to connect and socialize and helped start the Orange County Moishe House in 2009.
-In 2010, Adam moved to Israel for 6 months, worked for a software company and volunteered at a high school teaching English.
-After leaving Israel, he explored Europe, and ended up working at 3 wineries in Spain and France.
+Adam has also volunteered on the board of the Young Leadership Division at the Orange County Jewish Federation, helped start JewGlue, a group for young Jews to connect and socialize, and helped start the Orange County Moishe House in 2009.
+In 2010, Adam moved to Israel for six months, where he worked for a software company and volunteered at a high school teaching English.
+After leaving Israel, he explored Europe, and ended up working at three wineries in Spain and France.

-Growing up as a reform Jew in Boulder, Colorado, (Adam's first "C" state), he began to develop a strong Jewish identity.
-He moved to Connecticut in 8th grade, and after high school, he attended Boston University where he studied Manufacturing Engineering.
+Growing up as a reform Jew in Boulder, Colorado (Adam's first "C" state), he began to develop a strong Jewish identity.
+He moved to Connecticut in eighth grade, and, after high school, attended Boston University, where he studied Manufacturing Engineering.
 There, he was the musical director of Kol Echad, BU's Jewish a cappella group, and was involved as a TA and Freshman Student Advisor in the College of Engineering.
 Completing his round of the "C" states, Adam moved to California after college.

-Jocelyn Orloff is the Federation’s Senior Director for Young Adult Engagement.
-Originally from New York and has lived in Los Angeles for the past two years.
-Prior to moving to LA, she lived in Saint Louis where she served as the BBYO director for four years.
-Jocelyn will be joining the Jewish Federation of Greater Los Angeles from Sinai Temple where she held the role of Atid Director in charge of all young professional programs for adults in their 20s and 30s.
-In 2011 she finished her MBA from Indiana University, her Masters in Jewish Liberal Studies and a Certificate in Informal Jewish Education from Hebrew College.
-She looks forward to continuing to serve the Jewish community of Los Angeles and share her passion for young adult engagement and creating meaningful Jewish experiences.
+Jocelyn Orloff is the Federation’s senior director of young adult engagement.
+Originally from New York, she has lived in Los Angeles for the past four years.
+Prior to moving to LA, she lived in Saint Louis, where she served as the BBYO director for four years.
+Jocelyn joins the Jewish Federation of Greater Los Angeles from Sinai Temple, where she held the role of Atid Director in charge of all young professional programs for adults in their 20s and 30s.
+In 2011, she finished her MBA from Indiana University, as well her Masters in Jewish Liberal Studies and a Certificate in Informal Jewish Education from Hebrew College.
+She looks forward to continuing to serve the Jewish community of Los Angeles and share her passion for creating meaningful Jewish experiences for young adults.